aclisp/godashboard/README.md

 # Go dashboard

-A dashboard application built in Go and gRPC using WebAssembly
+A dashboard application built in Go and gRPC using WebAssembly.

 ## Features